+

 Current Students

-Your transfer credits and courses are visible on your Academic Credit Report, available through our Academic Program Audit System (APAS).
-As a reminder, your transfer courses will only be visible in your APAS once your official transcript is received from your prior institution (see “Official Transfer of Credits” above).
+Transfer credits and courses are visible on an Academic Credit Report, available through Academic Program Audit System (APAS).
+As a reminder, transfer courses will only be visible in APAS once an official transcript is received from the prior institution (see “Official Transfer of Credits” above).

-To view your Academic Credit Report in your APAS:
+To view an Academic Credit Report in APAS:

 - Log into APAS.